 Missing: Girl, 16, last seen leaving home in Wheatland

-Kamaiya Cornish-Fraser was last seen leaving her home in Wheatland near the Village of Scottsville on foot on Wednesday around 2 a.m.
+Kamaiya Cornish-Fraser was last seen leaving her home in Wheatland near the Village of Scottsville on foot on Thursday around 7:45 p.m.
+This is the second time she has gone missing this week.

 Kamaiya is about 5 foot 6 and 130 pounds.
 She has shoulder length black dreadlocks and brown eyes.
-Kamaiya was last seen wearing a grey robe and purple polka dotted pajama pants.
+She was last seen wearing a green NorthFace jacket and red sweatpants.
 Anyone with information that can help to find Kamaiya is asked to call 911.